wp-plugins/oik-nivo-slider/readme.txt

 7. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.6 =
+* Version 1.6 should be used with oik version 1.16.

 = 1.5 =
 * Version 1.5 should be used with oik version 1.15.